-Access and Portability requests are handled exactly the same way, as follows:
+Access and Portability requests are treated exactly the same way, as follows:

-The data gathered in response to a Portability Request will be delivered in a
+The data gathered in response to an access or portability request will be delivered in a

 .zip folder containing many

 .jsonl files (JSON Lines format).
-The zip contains:
+The zip may contain:

 profile.jsonl: A file that contains the live profile at the time of the request.
-This includes data like: device identities, user identities, audiences and user attributes.
+This includes: device identities, user identities, current audience memberships and user attributes (including calculated attributes).

 .jsonlfiles: These results are split into many files to avoid a single, large file to make them easier to transmit and process.
 Controllers are encouraged to re-process the files as they see fit.
 These files contain the event batches sent to mParticle.
 Each line of the data files represents a complete mParticle event batch.
 See our JSON Reference for a guide to the event batch format.

-Note that if no records can be found matching the identities in the request, the request for the zip file will intentionally return a
+Note that if no records can be found matching the identities in the request, the request for the zip file returns a

 A sample portability response can be downloaded here.

-In addition to the OpenGDPR API, users with the Compliance role can create, delete and monitor DSRs directly in the mParticle Dashboard.
+In addition to the OpenDSR API, users with the Compliance or Admin and Compliance role can create, delete and monitor DSRs directly in the mParticle Dashboard.